pratikanthi/uidev/challenge01/README.md

-This week's challenge for you:
+##Create a simple HTML form with JavaScript validation.
-Create a simple HTML form with JavaScript validation.
+###To be completed by 26/02/2017

 Things to validate for:
 1. Fields should not be empty
 2. Email should be valid